Does Propane Go Bad - Propane Shelf Life - How Long Can You Store Propane - Does Propane Gas Go Bad - Does LPG Go Off

 But what do you do with the bad petrol or diesel fuel?
 You can't just dump it.

 You can store propane for a very long time as LPG-Propane does not go bad.
-A propane shelf life of 10 to 30 years or more would not be an unreasonable expectation, as LPG-propane does not go bad or off.
+A propane shelf life of 30 years or more would not be an unreasonable expectation, as LPG-propane does not go bad or off.
+Different from fuel types that degrade with time, like gasoline and diesel, propane fuel does not expire nor does its effectiveness deteriorate with time.
 You can store propane forever, if you are talking about the gas itself.
-The limiting factor in how long can you store propane would be the propane vessel.
+Propane tanks typically need re-ispection every 10 years.

 Does Propane Go Bad